RoshanKhan28/Project-Sea-Level-Predictor/README.md

 # Sea Level Predictor

 This is the boilerplate for the Sea Level Predictor project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/sea-level-predictor
+The files have been downloaded form Replit site which was given to me to be worked on by FreeCodeCamp.
+I wrote my code in the 'sea_level_predictor.py'. code must be executed from 'main.py'. other than that i don't know whats the use of the other files.